SpikingNetwork/TrainSpikingNet.jl/README.md

 ## Help ##

-TrainSpikingNet is documented not just in this README, but also via comments in the code, as well as docstrings that are accessible both in the Julia REPL and the OS command line.
+TrainSpikingNet.jl is documented not just in this README, but also via comments in the code, as well as docstrings that are accessible both in the Julia REPL and the OS command line.
 Specifically, at the REPL, entering "?train" results in: